manaskamal/XenevaOS/Docs/VMSetup.md

 - Now Open Settings of newly created Virtual Machine
 - Go to System and select __ICH9__ from the _Chipset_ , __USB Tablet__ from the _Pointing Device_ and __Enable I/O APIC__ from _Extended Features_
 - Go to Storage and _Add a controller_ of __AHCI(SATA)__.
 This should create a new controller in the _Storage Device_ list.
-- Now _Add a Hard disk_ inside newly created Controller then click _Add_ button from Hard Disk Selector window and select the __vmdk__ that is created using the steps mentioned above.
+- Now _Add a Hard disk_ inside newly created Controller then click _Add_ button from Hard Disk Selector window and select the __vmdk__ that is created using the steps mentioned above, or directly the downloaded __vhd__ file, if you have downloaded Xeneva from official release page.

 - Go to _Audio_ and Windows Direct Sound in Host Audio Driver and Intel HD Audio from Audio Controller and check _Enable Audio Output_ and _Enable Audio Input_
 - Go to USB and select _Enable USB Controller_ and select _USB 3.0 (XHCI) Controller_
 - Upto here XenevaOS is ready to run

-## Using Xeneva Terminal
+## Using Xeneva Terminal (_only for v1.0_)
 When the OS boots up it automatically starts the Window Manager and launches Xeneva Terminal application.
 Desktop should be started manually.
 Follow the steps to start the desktop
 - Type ```xelnch``` and press _Enter_, this starts the _AppTray_ process
 - Send a signal ```CTRL+C``` to the terminal.